sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/diagrom.md

 ## Download DiagROM 1.3

 1. Open [diagrom.com](https://www.diagrom.com/) and follow the download instructions for the Amiga version.
-2. Select the **`DiagROM`** file from DiagROM 1.3.
-This matches the A500/A2000 512KB layout required by the emulator.
+2. Select the **`DiagROM`** file inside the DiagROM 1.3 zip file.
+This file matches the A500/A2000 512KB layout required by the emulator.
-3. If the download is a ZIP file, extract it so you have the raw ROM image file.
-4. Rename the file to `DiagROM.rom` for easier identification.
+3. Rename the file to `DiagROM.rom` for easier identification.

 {: .note }
-You don't need byte swapping or conversion; the DiagROM 1.3 file is ready to use as-is.
+You don't need byte swapping or conversion; the `DiagROM` file is ready to use as-is with the SidecarTridge Kickstart emulator.

 ## Copy DiagROM to the SidecarTridge Kickstart emulator